Stone Mart

 Marble

-For centuries, marble has been the building block of royalty, used in palaces, monuments and temples around the world.
-It’s elegance and beauty is just as alluring today, popular in homes that aren’t shy about showing off.
+Marble is one type of natural stone and has been the building block of royalty.
+Using in palaces, monuments, and temples around the world.
+Its elegance and beauty are just as alluring today, popular in homes that aren’t shy about showing off.

-Current trends include Bianco Carrara, Tundra Grey and Calacatta.
-You might see Super White mentioned, but it’s actually a quartzite.
+Current trends include Bianco Carrara, Tundra Grey, and Calacatta.
+You might see Super White, but it’s a quartzite.
 It might be just as pretty as marble, but it isn’t as strong.

 Travertine

-Travertine is a type of natural stone that is located near hot springs and limestone caves, caused by limestone absorbing calcium carbonate from the surrounding environment.
-It’s durability and impact resistance make it perfect for heavy-use surfaces like your kitchen and bathroom floors.
+Travertine is a type of natural stone that comes from near hot springs and limestone caves, caused by limestone absorbing calcium carbonate from the surrounding environment.
+It’s durability and impact resistance makes it perfect for heavy-use surfaces like your kitchen and bathroom floors.

-Travertine is available in many different shades, cuts and textures, each one streaked with a unique and exotic burst of colour.
-The size, colour and type of this pattern depends on the way the stone is cut.
+Travertine is available in many different shades, cuts, and textures, each one streaked with a unique and exotic burst of color.
+The size, color, and type of this pattern depend on the way the stone is cut.

-With a vein-cut, you’re cutting against the natural grain of the stone, showcasing the banding and linear lines of the veining in the rock.
-This type of cut yields dramatic explosions of colour.
+With a vein cut, you’re cutting against the natural grain of the stone, showcasing the banding and linear lines of the veining in the rock.
+This type of cut yields dramatic explosions of color.
 With a cross-cut, your cut line is along the grain, revealing flowery, circular, and cloud-burst-like patterns.

 Limestone

-If you’re a budding palaeontologist, you might be interested to know that your favourite natural stone is created by the fossilized shells of ancient sea creatures.
+If you’re a budding paleontologist, you might be interested to know that your favorite natural stone is created by the fossilized shells of ancient sea creatures.
 Limestone is a sedimentary rock made up of calcite and the shells and skeletons of invertebrates.

-Despite its macabre origin story, limestone’s unique texture, light colour and impressive strength make it highly sought after in construction and design, especially Fossil Grey limestone.
+Despite its macabre origin story, limestone’s unique texture, light color, and impressive strength make it highly sought after in construction and design, especially Fossil Grey limestone.

 Granite

 Granite is an intrusive igneous rock, or in other words, a type of natural stone caused when volcanic lava pushes up between two rocks and then cools.
-As a building material, granite is loved for its impressive durability, sandy texture and strong resistance to dirt.
-You can find granite in cathedrals, bridges and other public buildings.
+As a building material, granite is great for its impressive durability, sandy texture, and strong resistance to dirt.
+You can find granite in cathedrals, bridges, and other public buildings.

-In home construction and decoration, granite is used in paving, tiles and as a material for kitchen countertops.
+In-home construction and decoration, granite is a good choice in paving, tiles, and as a material for kitchen countertops.
 With an expert polish and finish, even coarse granite can feel as smooth as glass.

 Quartzite

-Quartzite can be used to cover walls, as roofing tiles, flooring, stair steps and like always, in the kitchen.
-Naturally water resistant and stainproof, quartzite is a favourite amongst designers due to its high strength, extreme toughness and a diverse range of colours.
+Quartzite is ideal to cover walls, roofing tiles, flooring, stair steps, and like always, in the kitchen.
+Naturally water-resistant and stainproof, quartzite is a favorite amongst designers due to its high strength, extreme toughness, and diverse range of colors.

 Onyx

 Onyx has to be one of the most curious and mystical of the natural stones.
-Actually a type of layered quartz, onyx is formed through the accumulation of silicates, minerals and hot volcanic gases.
-Onyx, along with some types of marble are the only type of natural stone that can be translucent.
+A type of layered quartz, onyx is formed through the accumulation of silicates, minerals, and hot volcanic gases.
+Onyx, along with some types of marble is the only type of natural stone that can be translucent.

-This natural stone can be used for flooring and interior walls, giving a stunning signature look to your home or office.
-With a range of beige, cream, white and pastel tones, complete your luxury look with onyx natural stone
+This natural stone is for flooring and interior walls, giving a stunning signature look to your home or office.
+With a range of beige, cream, white, and pastel tones, complete your luxury look with onyx natural stone

 Terrazzo